-John Paul Jones won the most famous sea battle in the American Revolution, as captain of “The Bonhomme Richard,” against the British battleship “HMS Serapis.”
+John Paul Jones won the most celebrated sea battle in the American Revolution, as captain of “The Bonhomme Richard,” against the British battleship “HMS Serapis.”
 After the Revolution, he is invited by Catherine the Great to serve in the Russian Imperial Navy.

 Jones fights valiantly against the Ottoman Turks, wins important battles, becomes an honorary member of the Cossacks, but he is blindsided by two jealous Russian Princes.

-Catherine the Great, Empress of Russia, more powerful than the Pharaohs, than the Emperors of old, is by far the world’s most potent monarch.
+Catherine the Great, Empress of Russia, is more powerful than the Pharaohs, than the Emperors of old, by far the world’s most potent monarch.
 Her reign covers 1/6th the surface of the globe.

 At war against the Ottomans for

 control of Crimea, Catherine invites the brilliant American naval commander